israelluis/MetabolicRateWalking/README.md

 <br>

 ## Run example
 The scripts can be adapted to your research.
-We facilitate an example and experimental data for each of the scripts; see the folder “code and example.”
+We facilitate an example and experimental data for each of the scripts; see the folder “Code and example.”
 The three scripts combined allow you to compute the lower limb’s metabolic rate estimations using a simulation workflow and metabolic energy model used in our study.
 In order to obtain such a result, you must follow the following steps:
 1) Follow the “Installation instruction.”
+Also, verify that Casadi and the main folder (Code and example) paths are added to your current Matlab session.
 2) Run the script “Calibration_passiveForces.”
 This script serves to calibrate passive force parameters in a generic musculoskeletal model.
 As a result, it will provide a summary of the calibrated parameters, store the results, and plot the graph: experimental, calibrated, and generic passive torque-angle curves.
 3) Run the script “Pipeline_simulationFramework.”
 This script serves to select the simulation workflow you want to use.
 It specifies the features for the simulation and uses the function “setupAndRun” to run the code.
 As a result, it will provide multiple graphs with information about the muscle activations, normalized fiber length, fiber length, and reserve actuators.
 Note: You must run “Calibration_passiveForces” first, as this script requires generic or calibrated passive parameters.
 4) Run the script “Compute_metabolicRates.”
 This script serves to compute metabolic rates based on the muscle excitation, states, and state derivatives previously obtained from the MRS. We provide the implementation of various metabolic energy models; you can select any.
 As a result, it will provide estimates of the metabolic rates, work rates, and heat rates per muscle.
 Note: You need to run “Pipeline_simulationFramework,” as this script requires muscle-tendon states to compute the metabolic rates.